-When considering a definition of blepharospasm, it is important to keep in mind that there are different types.
+When considering a definition of Blepharospasm, it is essential to keep in mind that there are different types.
 Some people have primary Blepharospasm, while others have secondary Blepharospasm.

-Primary blepharospasm : in this case, a definition of blepharospasm is dystonia that is characterized by involuntary contractions of the muscles of the face that closes the eyelids.
+Primary Blepharospasm: in this case, a definition of Blepharospasm is dystonia, which is characterized by involuntary contractions of the muscles of the face that closes the eyelids.
 These are called the orbicularis oculi muscles.

-It includes the blinking of the eyelids and could be related to the eyelid apraxia, which is the difficulty to open the eyelid.
-Primary blepharospasm usually does not appear along with the symptoms of any other neurological disease.
+It includes the blinking of the eyelids and could be related to eyelid apraxia, which is the difficulty opening the eyelid.
+Primary Blepharospasm usually does not appear along with any other neurological disease symptoms.

-Extrapyramidal disorders, which are described as abnormal movements, such as tics and stiffness in the neck and extremities; as well as reflex Blepharospasm, an involuntary reflex that can occur as a result of dry eye or light irritation.
+Extrapyramidal disorders are abnormal movements, such as tics and stiffness in the neck and extremities, and reflex Blepharospasm.
+This involuntary reflex can occur due to dry eye or light irritation.

 Of the two types described above, primary Blepharospasm is the most common.

-The causes of Blepharospasm are still being investigated; however, the current theory is that it has something to do with the functioning of the basal ganglia , which is a group of structures at the base of the brain that are responsible for coordinating movement.
+The causes of Blepharospasm are still being investigated; however, the current theory has something to do with the functioning of the basal ganglia, which is a group of structures at the base of the brain that is responsible for coordinating movement.

-Some believe that there is some kind of defect in a neural circuit that leads to Blepharospasm.
+Some believe that there is some defect in a neural circuit that leads to Blepharospasm.